 On June 24, 2021, New Hampshire lawmakers passed the state budget, HB 2.
 Sections 37-40 of the budget enact the Fetal Life Protection Act, or FLPA—New Hampshire’s first ban on late-term abortion.
-The FLPA has been signed into law and will go into effect on January 1, 2022.
+The FLPA has been signed into law and went into effect on January 1, 2022.

 At a time when other states are legalizing abortion up to birth, the Granite State has boldly gone in the opposite direction and rejected its longstanding commitment to pro-abortion absolutism.
 In fact, New Hampshire is the first state in the country to go from allowing abortion up to birth to passing a late-term abortion ban.

 Below are some common questions about the Fetal Life Protection Act and our responses.

 Q: What does the Act do?

 The Act prohibits the abortion of viable infants at or after 24 weeks of gestation—that is, six months of pregnancy—with exceptions for the mother’s life or physical health.

-Under the Act, there are two scenarios where an abortion provider will be guilty of a crime.
+Under the Act, there are two scenarios where an abortion provider is guilty of a crime.
 First, the provider will be guilty if he performs an abortion and knows that the child is at least 24 weeks old.
 Secondly, the provider will be guilty of a crime if he performs an abortion and knows of a “substantial risk” that the child is at least 24 weeks old.

 Outside of those two scenarios, there are no situations where an abortion provider will face penalties of any kind.